PeerSim: A Peer-to-Peer Simulator

 FirmNet

-The FirmNet protocol promotes the allocation of tasks in a knowledge-based economy.
-The original technical report is the following:
+The FirmNet protocol promotes the allocation of tasks in a knowledge-based economy model.

 Fn.tgz Andrea Marcozzi (marcozzi@cs.unibo.it)